CHW Training and Curriculum Development

 If program participants do not have someone within their organization who can serve as a preceptor, the training coordinator will assist in preceptor to participant matching.
 Preceptors are assigned to participants based upon proximity in location (preferably within the same organization).
 All preceptors are trained and selected by Center for Community Health Alignment.
 Preceptor applications are accepted on a rolling basis and all applicants who qualify to be preceptors will be updated on upcoming preceptor trainings.

-Who is the ideal point of contact for CHWI Core Competency Training?
+Who is the ideal point of contact for the CCHA Core Competency Training?

 M. Greg Green is the Center for Community Health Alignment Training Manager.
 All training related inquiries can be directed to Greg via phone (803) 673-4610 or email mgreggreen@sc.edu